Deborah Klimburg-Salter: Research projects and fieldwork

-After the occupation of Afghanistan and following an invitation from the Archaeological Survery of India (ASI) in 1978, she began research on Tabo Monastery in the Spiti Valley, Himachal Pradesh, India.
-From 1984-2000 she was research director for a joint research project on the extensive archive of Giuseppe Tucci between the University of Vienna and the Istituto italiano per il Medio ed Estremo Oriente, and at the Museo Nazionale d'Arte Orientale 'Giuseppe Tucci' on the Tucci-Tangka collection.
+After the occupation of Afghanistan and following an invitation from the Archaeological Survey of India (ASI) in 1978, she began research on Tabo Monastery in the Spiti Valley, Himachal Pradesh, India.
+From 1984 to 2000 she was research director for a joint research project on the extensive archive of Giuseppe Tucci between the University of Vienna and the Istituto italiano per il Medio ed Estremo Oriente, and at the Museo Nazionale d'Arte Orientale 'Giuseppe Tucci' on the Tucci-Tangka collection.
 Following in Tucci's footsteps led to research in the early Buddhist monasteries of Himachal Pradesh and Tibet: